dmbarbour/glas/docs/GlasDesign.md

  * move top item from eff stack to data stack
 * **eff** - invoke current effects handler on current stack.

 The top-level effects handler is provided by runtime or compiler.
-Use of 'env' enables a program to sandbox a subprogram and control access to effects.
-Effects handlers should have type `Request State -- Response State`, i.e. stack arity 2-2, at least for bootstrap and further until we have sufficiently advanced static types and static analysis.
+Use of 'env' enables a program to sandbox a subprogram to monitor or control access to effects.
+At least for bootstrap and early development, effects handlers should have type `Request State -- Response State`.
+Later, with sufficiently advanced static analysis, it is feasible for 'eff' to be dependently typed with variable arity.

-    env:(do:P, eff:E)           (as ENV)
+    env:(do:P, with:E)           (as ENV)
         E ⊲ (Sf * State) → (Sf' * State)
         eff ⊲ Sf → Sf' ⊢ P ⊲ S → S'
         --------------------------------
         ENV ⊲ (S * State) → (S' * State)
     eff         type determined by env

+A design feature of env/eff is that the handler code can be inlined and partially evaluated by a compiler.
+Effective support for partial evaluation will mitigate branching overheads, and top-level effects can be baked into an executable or eliminated if unused.

+*Note:* I decided against named effects because it's difficult to intercept, restrict, and delegate.
+However, partial evaluation can serve a similar role as named effects.

 ### Record and Variant Operators

 A set of operations useful for records and variants.
-Pair and sum types aren't directly supported in Glas programs except as the trivial case of records with one-bit labels.
+Pair and sum types are also supported by these operators as a trivial case using one-bit labels.
+However, Glas systems don't favor use of pairs and sums because they lack convenient extensibility.

 Labels are encoded into bitstrings, usually as null-terminated UTF-8 text.
 Within a record, label bitstrings must exhibit the prefix property: no valid label is a prefix of another valid label.
 Other than null terminators, this could be supported by fixed-width label encodings, e.g. forming an intmap.

 Record operators:

-* **get** - given label and record, extract value from record.
+* **get** ((label:V|R) label -- V) - given label and record, extract value from record.
 Fails if label is not in record.
-* **put** - given a label, value, and record, create new record that is almost the same except with value on label.
+* **put** ((label?_|R) V label -- (label:V|R)) - given a label, value, and record, create new record that is almost the same except with value on label.
-* **del** - given label and record, create new record with label removed modulo prefix sharing with other paths in record.
+* **del** ((label?_|R) label -- R) - given label and record, create new record with label removed modulo prefix sharing with other paths in record.

 A record may have many labels, sharing prefixes.
 Non-branching path segments can be compactly encoded to reduce the number of pointers.
 It is feasible for a compiler to optimize records with statically known labels like a C struct.
 A variant is a singleton record.